 We shared mini carrots and apple slices and hung out in the hammock for a while.
 When I had a fill, I packed up our gear and continued on.
 The view from this side of the trail was stunning.

 The trail steadily climbed up then eventually, we came to this sign.
-Go to right toward Trail Summit.
-You are 3/4 mile away from the Mt Waterman Summit from here.
+Go to the right toward Trail Summit.
+You are 3/4 mile away from the Mt Waterman summit from here.

 This rock formation was right off the fire road, she found herself a nook and wanted to stay there so we took a break here.

 From here on, there are no signs to guide you.
 Just stay on the fire road when in doubt, it will take you back to the trailhead.

 Good to Know:

 - Elevation Gain: 1,350 ft

 - Trailhead: 34.346761, -117.921113 (copy/paste to your GPS app)